LouisRanjard/matlabHTK/Tutorial_diving_petrel/tutorial.md

----
-output: html_document
----

 ### Tutorial matlabHTK
-This tutorial presents how to set a HMM recogniser using previously annotated exmaple label files in Audacity.
+This tutorial presents how to set a HMM recogniser using previously annotated example label files with Audacity.

 ---

 #### Download and unzip the last version of matlabHTK from https://github.com/LouisRanjard/matlabHTK
-Add the matlabHTK function to the Matlab/Octave path
+Add the matlabHTK function to the Matlab/Octave path and change directory to the tutorial directory
 ```
 addpath(genpath('matlabHTK')) ;
+cd /path/to/Tutorial_diving_petrel ;
 ```

 #### Training
 Set up and train HMMs for each label found in the manually annotated label files in training directory
 ```
-train_HTK('./training_dir');
+train_HTK('./training');
 ```

 #### Recognition